cburdine/cburdine.github.io/_posts/2022-05-13-undecidability.md

 | (B, "0")       | "1"     | R    | Start       |
 | (B, "1")       | "1"     | R    | Start       |
 | (B, "\_")      | "1"     | L    | Stop        |
-\

-The table above describes the program of a TM with four states (Start, A, B, Stop), which copies every other bit of the input one cell to the right.
+This table describes the program of a TM with four states (Start, A, B, Stop), which copies every other bit of the input one cell to the right.
 Notice that for each state-symbol pair (excluding the "Stop" state), the read/write head has a defined behavior.
 For example, running the above TM on the input sequence "00100" results in an output of "001100":

 <div id="html" markdown="0">
 <p align="center">